sclayton1006/CiscoTCL/README.md

    - The interface is shut down
    - A log entry is generated

-This provides immediate isolation of untrusted devices without affecting known servers or infrastructure.
+This provides immediate isolation of untrusted devices without affecting known servers or infrastructure including reboots and line flaps.

 ### Sample Output
 **If MAC is known:** AUTO-QUARANTINE: Known MAC aaaa.bbbb.cccc detected on Gi1/0/1.
 No action taken.